Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 * These notes present a [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) algorithm, namely Q-Learning
 * Having a Probability, Stochastics and Machine Learning foundation is recommended before reading.
-* You do not need to be familiar with Dynamic Programming in the context of Reinforcement Learning.
+* It may be useful to be familiar with Dynamic Programming in the context of Reinforcement Learning.

 ## Introduction